johnathanvman/F6/index.md

 								choose([" I fall to the ground, and she quickly swallows me down."," Before I hit the ground, she scoops me into the air and gobbles me up from a chandelier."," While I'm stunned, she lands and quickly swallows me down."])+ choose([" My senses return too late, and I thrash around her belly until tiring."," She laughs as I struggle to keep my head above her acids, my efforts are short lived and soon the lack of air forces me to stop."])+ choose([" My dissolving body slumps deeper into the acids, ending my journey before it ever really started."," My dissolving body slips further into the acids.
 As I start to fade, I think back fondly of the little hut I woke up in, and wonder what kind of life I would have lived if I had just stayed there."])
+							}else if(map[party.y][party.x].units[Entry].Name == "Drow Queen"){
+								stats = choose([
+									"Just when the fight starts looking bad, she makes it worse by grabbing a second sword.
+The Queen uses both blades to shred me to ribbons.
+I quickly fall into a puddle of my own blood.
+She looks down and spits on my ruined carcass before everything goes black.", "I manage to kick her blade out of her hand.
+I get in close, but stop when I feel a sharp sting of pain.
+I look down and see a dagger poking into my chest.
+I try questioning her on where the blade came from, but all I can do is spit up blood.
+Woozily, I stumble towards a table and she kindly pulls out a chair for me to collapse on.
+She grins at me as she leans against the table and watches as the life slowly seeps out of me....", "Her blade swings high and I try to duck under it.
+My perspective lurches to the floor and a man’s ass fills my vision.
+It takes me a moment to realize that I'm looking at my own headless body.
+The Queen pushes it aside and walks over to me.
+Fortunately, I fade from consciousness before she reaches me", "The Queen showers me in a slew of swift slashes.
+I cry out in pain as both of my arms tumble to the floor.
+Desperate, I try to headbutt her, but she casually moves aside and guts me.
+I fall over my useless limbs and quickly bleed out.", "The Queen flings a tiny dagger and it pierces my arm.
+The pain barely even registers against my other wounds.
+I shrug and laugh as I pull it free.
+She laughs too as she reveals a tiny emerald vial from her pocket.
+I try to ask her what it is, but a green ooze froths and overflows from my mouth.
+It trickles down my body and pools between my feet as I lose balance.
+Her laughter rings in my ears as everything goes black...", "The Queen slices her blade through me.
+I almost think she missed until I see a thin veil of blood seeping from my waist and running down my legs.
+Gravity shifts as my torso slides and flops on the floor, leaving my legs standing in front of me.
+She kicks them and I see my ass falling nearer.
+I die with my nose burried between my own cheeks!"
+								])
 							}else if(map[party.y][party.x].units[Entry].Tags[0] == "Wolfgirl"){
 								stats = "The wolf laughs as she shoves me to the ground.
 I try to get up, but she slams a paw onto my back.
 She presses down hard and I struggle for breath.
 Once she's had her fun, she shoves my head into her mouth.
 My back contorts awkwardly as she peels me away from the ground."+ choose([" When I'm halfway devoured, her tongue plays with my shaft until she gets bored and swallows the rest of me.
 I struggle inside as fluids start to fill the cramped chamber.
 I fade out as the acids rise above my head."," When I'm halfway devoured, her tongue plays with my shaft until I cum.
 She enjoys the flavor of my seed for a moment before gulping the rest of me down.
 I thank her for getting me off before I pass out."])